 Likewise, organizations reluctant to commit to better data protection practices will learn that changes enforced by the GDPR drive innovation and will help them run more smoothly.

-According to the 2019 Data Privacy Benchmark Study, 42% of organizations agreed that privacy investments enabled greater agility and innovation, while 41% said that they achieved greater operational efficiency by organizing and cataloging their data.
+According to the 2019 Data Privacy Benchmark Study, 42% of organizations agreed that privacy investments enabled greater agility and innovation, while 41% said they achieved greater operational efficiency by organizing and cataloging their data.

 One area of compliance that organizations can look at for operational benefits is purpose limitation.
 This forces organizations to remove data when it’s no longer needed.